dabble-of-devops-bioanalyze/jupyterbook-zenhub/README.md

 1. File's attachments (images, videos) are uploaded to Amazon Web Services S3 bucket as defined in the environment variables.

+1. After the first pass on all files, Each file's links are evaluated in the 2nd pass and updated on zendesk.

 1. Information on uploaded files is saved in `zendesk.json` file in the source folder.
 It looks like this:

     ```json